marodere/ctf/2016/sctf/spacefriends/README.md

 Remove all edges but greater than `ew` from the graph.
 The graph got splitted into a few connected subgraphs, each containing one or more nodes.
 So with `ew = 0` no edge will be removed - it will be the original graph.
 With `ew` greater than the greatest edge, all edges will be removed, so all nodes will be disconnected and N subgraphs should be there.

-Every such subgraph should entirely belong to the one half.  we can split the graph into two equal halves with the largest connection-weight `ew` if and only if we there's some set of the subgraphs that contains exactly N/2 nodes.
+Every such subgraph should entirely belong to the one half.
+We can split the graph into two equal halves with the largest connection-weight `ew` if and only if we there's some set of the subgraphs that contains exactly N/2 nodes.

 ## Subset sum
 How to find out if there's such set?
 We'll answer using dynamic programming.
 Let `fP[i]` be the count of nodes in the `i`'s subgraph and try to score `w` nodes.

 First of all, suppose that we're able to score 0 nodes using no subgraphs.

 Next,

 - If we're able to score `w` nodes using subgraphs `1..i-1`, then we're able to score `w` nodes even with subgraph `i` - we just not required to include it.
 - If we're able to score `w-fP[i]` nodes using subgraphs `1..i-1`, then we're able to score `w` nodes using subgraph `i` by adding it to the set.

 By applying this formula for `w` from 0 to N/2 and for all subgraphs we arrive to the answer.

 ## So